-14. Reporting any Illegal or Unethical Behavior
+Reporting any Illegal or Unethical Behavior

 Team Members are encouraged to talk to supervisors, managers or other appropriate personnel when in doubt about the best course of action in a particular situation.
 It is the policy of the Company not to allow retaliation for reports of misconduct by others made in good faith by Team Members.
 Team Members are expected to cooperate in internal investigations of misconduct.
+Examples of misconduct that are prohibited by the Company include, but are not limited to, mispostings of accounts to favor oneself or another, the kiting of checks, the making of false entries, records, or reports, the deliberate misrouting of checks to delay payment, and other dishonest or fraudulent acts.

-15. Compliance Procedures
+Compliance Procedures